 Comment # Section Section Paragraph # Paragraph's Sentence # Sentence Starts with, " Comment Response to Comment 1 Entire Document Very little information in this document specific to Cuyama DMS.
 Most of this document could apply to any basin where the Opti system has been used.
 Comment noted.
 2 P. 6-3 As the needs of the Cuyama Basin Can the GSA re-configure/maintain the DMS in the future or does W-C have to do it?
 The CBGSA will have the ability to choose how to update the DMS in the future.
-3 P. 6-8 6.3 Data Included in the DMS Provide some statistics on data in the DMS.
-Number of wells, average depth, number of wells having perforation data, WL data, WQ data, etc. The text has been revised to report the number of wells and the number of those that have historical GWL and TDS measurements.
-4 P. 6-10 In many cases, there were discrepancies Was it automatically assumed that DEM is more accurate than GSE identified in the other sources?
+3 P. 6-8 6.3 Data Included in the DMS The text has been revised to report the number of wells and the number of those that have historical GWL and TDS measurements.
+4 P. 6-10 In many cases, there were discrepancies Was it automatically assumed that DEM is more accurate than CSE identified in the other sources?
 No, the DEM was used just so that all well measurements could be compared by the same benchmark.
 5 General OPTI Comment: Well identification and locations are hard to correlate with other standardized ID system like the State Well ID.
 Suggestion: A searchable cross reference table with State Well ID # would be very helpful.
 Correction: All the depth to groundwater charts in OPTI DMS are upside down compared to the groundwater elevation chart.
 It now looks like the depth to water is improving while groundwater levels are declining.
 Is this the way this GSP will fix everything?
 The depth to groundwater charts have been corrected.
 Other DMS updates can be considered during GSP implementation.
 6 P. 6.4 Sec.
-6.2.2 Table 6.2 Comment: Of the almost 40 fields of information on this table, less than 10 are entered for any well site.
-Of concern are the construction info, well depth and perforation Intervals and the status or classification(abandoned, domestic, agricultural,etc.).
+6.2.2 Table 6.2 information that is Comment: Of the almost 40 fields of information on this table, less than 10 are entered for any well site.
+Of concern are the construction info, well depth and perforation Intervals and the status or classification(abandoned, domestic, agricultural, etc.).
 Addition: This investigative Data collection and entry must be prioritized early in Implementation and loaded into the OPTI DMS.
 Additional data entry can be considered during GSP implementation.